mrsnhl/giproject/README.md

 # Geoinformatics Project 2021-22

-This was created by students of Y19 and Y20 of Civil Engineering
+This was created by students of Y19 and Y20 of Civil Engineering.
+Currently 80 students are a part of the project who are learning HTML, CSS, JS and would be learning React, Python and Django and applying it on various Geoinformatics Projects.

 ## Project Mentor